bgroves/seeries/README.md

 ## Dashboards
 The seeries frontend has multiple dashboards, which are configured on the backend.
 A viewer can choose which dashboard to view, but the series and layout for the dashboard aren't modifiable from the UI.

 The dashboard configuration specifies a few parameters for all graphs and then a list of graphs to display on that dashboard.
-The parameters that are global to the dashboard are:
+The configuration that's global to the dashboard is:
-* **start** - an absolute or relative time
+* **start** - an absolute or relative time for initial graph display
-* **end** - an absolute or relative time
+* **end** - an absolute or relative time for initial graph display
 * **live** - a boolean indicating if the graphs should fetch new data and redraw as time marches on

 Then each graph in the list has this configuration: